andreagiussani/2023-python-iulm/README.md

 # Metodi e strumenti per l'analisi della comunicazione

 ## Speaker info
-This webinar is held by Andrea Giussani, Academic Fellow in Computer Science at Bocconi University, and Data Scientist at Cloud Academy.
+This course is held by Andrea Giussani, Academic Fellow in Computer Science at Bocconi University.
-You can reach him out either at [:email:](andrea.giussani@unibocconi.it) or on Linkedin [:zap:](https://it.linkedin.com/in/andrea-giussani-764816148?trk=public_profile_samename_mini-profile_title)
+You can reach him out either at [:email:](andrea.giussani@unibocconi.it) or on Linkedin [:zap:](https://it.linkedin.com/in/andrea-giussani)

 ## Repository Structure
 You will find: